Field Trip Planning Guide

 The Explainer won't stay with you throughout your visit, but Explainers are available around the museum to answer questions, discuss exhibits, and lead demonstrations.
 Just look for the people in orange vests; they're happy to talk to you.

 If you'd like to receive orientation in a language other than English, or have other requests, please tell the Explainer when you check in.
 We'll do our best to accommodate you.

 This video will give you an idea of what to expect when you arrive.

 We are unable to store student lunches, but students are welcome to carry their lunches in backpacks during their field trip.

 At lunchtime, please enjoy our dedicated outdoor lunch spot right over the water.
-During bad weather, an Explainer will help your group find a good place to eat.
 Seating in our onsite SeaGlass restaurant is reserved for restaurant patrons.
 Students who want to purchase food must be accompanied by an adult; one adult chaperone is required for every five students.
 No outside food, please.

 Exploratorium exhibits are organized into galleries, with a different topic in each gallery.
 Learn about what's where and find out what demonstrations and events will be available during your field trip.

 What is there to do at the Exploratorium?
 This ever-growing exhibit archive can give you a taste of the 650-plus exhibits in our collection and provide background information on how each of them works.